-All MiVoice Business platforms use the IP network to connect both internal and external IP telephony devices, while the 3300 and EX appliances provide a supplementary TDM (time division multiplexing) subsystem to switch calls between traditional telephone devices.
+All MiVoice Business platforms use the IP network to connect both internal and external IP telephony devices, while the MiVoice Business dedicated Appliances provide a gateway between traditional telephone devices.

 The following figure shows how the MiVoice Business 3300 has the advantage of being able to optimally switch both types of traffic, IP or TDM.
 The PSTN can also be accessed using SIP trunks by any of the MiVoice Business variants.